Skip to content

 The ei23 DIY Smart Home

 This project is a dead-easy, clean and slim installation and maintenance tool for a huge amount of mostly Docker-based home automation and media software, easily accessible on a clean, slim and customizable web dashboard.
 Made for Debian and Raspberry OS, working on most architectures.
-Maybe it's not as easy to configure as the Home Assisstant OS, for example, but you get a lot more customization options and get in touch with the docker-compose.yml notation, which is also a great tool.
+Maybe it's not as easy to configure as the Home Assistant OS, for example, but you get a lot more customization options and get in touch with the docker-compose.yml notation, which is also a great tool.
 And you don't even have to use Home Assistant if you prefer OpenHAB or IObroker for example.
 All on one system.

 ei23 terminal